NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

    :header-rows: 1

 Mechanical ventilation loads may be assigned power ratings based on fan count and W (if available), otherwise 3000 W.
-Loads with power ratings of "auto" are calculated based on estimates for `input` capacity (using regressions involving `output` capacity and efficiency if direct expansion), blower fans (using fan W/cfm and airflow cfm), pumps, etc.
+Loads with power ratings of "auto" are calculated based on estimates for:

+- input capacities (using regressions involving rated output capacities and efficiencies if direct expansion)
+- blower fans (using fan W/cfm multiplied by airflow cfm)
+- hydronic pumps (using electric auxiliary energy kWh/yr divided by 2.08)

-Loads with breaker spaces of "auto" therefore vary based on calculated power ratings.
+Loads with occupied breaker spaces of "auto" therefore vary based on calculated power ratings.

 .. _hpxml_batteries: